Kray-G/kinx-language-server/README.md

 # Features

-* Highlight a source code.
+* Code Highlight
+* Problem Detection
-* Detects a script error.
+  * Detects erros and warnings.
-* Detects an unused variable though it is defined.
+* Run Script
   * Run the current script file on the VSCode.
+  * Run the script only with the range of selection.
+* Go to Definition
-* Auto completion.
+* Auto completion

-## Highlight
+## Code Highlight

 Your source code will be displayed with a highlight.
 It will be suited with your theme color.

 ![Highlight](docs/images/highlight.png)

+## Problem Detection

-## Error
+### Error

 Compile Error will be detected as an error.
 You can find and fix it easily.

 ![Error](docs/images/error.png)

-## Warning
+### Warning

-Unused variables are detected as a warning.
-It is not an error, but you can check it easily.
+Warning is not an error, but you can check it easily.
+Currently only the following warning is supported.

+* Unused Variables

 ![Warning](docs/images/warning.png)